linsyking/imagebuilder/Readme.md

-# Archlinux imagebuilder
+# Fedora ARM for chromebook imagebuilder

-Simple script to build archlinux image for my chromebook.
+Simple script to build fedora ARM image for my chromebook.

 Some script if from https://github.com/hexdump0815/imagebuilder.

 These scripts could be used for other distros.
 I am now using fedora because archlinux arm has a broken support for KDE.
+The old script for archlinux is in the `archlinux` branch.

 # Build environment

 You need to run this script on a  `aarch64` device.
 Otherwise you need to change `arch-chroot` commands in the script.

 Several build dependencies are needed.
+Make sure you have the following commands available:

 - cgpt
 - growpart